 The greatest saints were totally led by the Holy Spirit: think of St. Francis of Assisi, St. Therese, St. Joan of Arc, St. Faustina, St. Catherine of Sienna, St. Padre Pio and many more.
 Each of them had a deep life of prayer and a habit of listening to the Holy Spirit within their heart.
 We cannot hear the Spirit speaking if our lives are always noisy.
 A TV set can really ruin the spiritual atmosphere of our homes if we are not careful.
-We decided to cut out cable TV and just watch videos mainly from the public library.
+We decided to cut out cable TV and just watch good videos from YouTube.
 This decision, I believe, has fostered more prayer in our home and an atmosphere of peace and calm.